dakinnir/auto-suggestions-search/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-Movies Data was pulled from http://themoviedb.org API
+Movies was pulled from http://themoviedb.org API

 <img width="1406" alt="Screen Shot 2023-01-19 at 7 13 14 PM" src="https://user-images.githubusercontent.com/58320902/213590081-1c200ddf-0dbd-4ebf-b9ed-6818ff427c87.png">